ZahraAmanli02/thesis_lfp_analysis_/README.md

 ## Research Overview

 Electrophysiological recordings were collected from the lateral hypothalamus using two independent recording cables, referred to as **Cable 1** and **Cable 3**.
+The analytic sample comprises **208 clean recordings from 19 female mice (10 high-fat, 9 control)** across the four estrous phases, pooled at the feature level.

 The main analysis pipeline included: